Standing on the borders of giants

 Do you want to be my neighbour?

 What is a neighbour of a small country?
-At first – when looking at a country like Liechtenstein – we thought this one is easy: A small country sharing the same border with a country that is significantly larger.
+At first glance – when looking at a country like Liechtenstein – we thought this should be easy: A small country sharing the same border with a country that is significantly larger.
 But then it quickly got more vague.
-What about countries who are not so small but still have big neighbours; or countries who are remote islands and don't share any borders – not even maritime boundaries.
-In the end we handpicked the countries using a mix of personal judgment and a set of rules:
+What about countries that are not so small, but still have big neighbours; or countries who are remote islands and don't share any borders – not even maritime boundaries.
+In the end, we handpicked the countries using a mix of personal judgment and a set of rules: